OSRAM Cool Blue Intense Next Gen Xenon bulbs

 Measured in real OE projector housings

-The CBI-NG was warmed up before readings, photographed with fixed exposure, and measured with a calibrated meter at 25 ft.
+The CBI-NG was tested in a controlled dark room, warmed up before readings, photographed with fixed exposure, and measured with a calibrated meter at 25 ft.
 That lets us compare it directly against the OEM reference and other premium Xenon bulbs.

 The three projectors used here cover different beam styles: a wider Nissan Murano beam, a sharper Acura TL beam, and a tighter Lexus RX low-beam projector.
 A good replacement bulb needs to behave well across more than one housing.